realA10001986/Time-Circuits-Display/README.md

 - Support for triggering time travels on [other props](#controlling-other-props); TCD can act as master controller for SID, flux capacitor, etc.
 - Built-in installer for default audio files in addition to OTA firmware updates

 The code here is based on rudimentary code from/by circuitsetup.us, who in the meantime decided to use this firmware, under the name "v2", as their official firmware (apart from some sounds, of which they say they like theirs better).
-The difference between what you get here and what circuitsetup.us have in their repo is that the code here might be ahead in development, and have more features enabled.
+The difference between what you get here and what circuitsetup.us have in their repo is that the code here might be ahead in development, and the pre-compiled binary has all the features enabled.

 ## Installation